gearz-lab/react-metaform/docs-md/Metadata.md

 very specific metadata like `name` and `type`.
 However, rvery metadata is considered valid by the MetaForm, it is responsibility of the component to interpret it.

+For a component to work with the `MetaForm`, it has to comply with some standards, like being sensitive to some of the common metadata.
+For this reason, you can choose to use whatever component you like, however, you should wrap the components so their `props` are exactly what the `MetaForm` expects.

 When you are creating a `MetaForm`, you need to pass a `ComponentFactory`.
 There are 2 available out of the box:

  - [ComponentFactory](https://github.com/gearz-lab/react-metaform/blob/master/src/lib/ComponentFactory.js): This is an